Bamux/Rift-Raid-Alert/README.md

 2. Copy the Rift-Raid-Alert-master Folder in your Rift Addon Folder
 3. Start Rift
 4. Write /log in the rift chatwindow and press enter
-5. Write /rra for a list of commands
+5. Write /rra for a list of commands (/rra start or /rra stop)
 5. Start the RiftRaidAlert.exe
 6. Write in game "Siri introduce yourself" for a sound check